-KMA's LEED initiative offers a continuum of programs to cultivate and train physicians from all backgrounds and all regions of the state from the time they are medical students until they become leaders in their field.
+These programs train physicians from all backgrounds and all regions of the state from the time they are medical students until they become leaders in their field.

-LEED encompasses the KMA Community Connector Leadership Program (CCLP), the Kentucky Physicians Leadership Academy, the KMA Medical Student Outreach and Leadership Program (MSOL) and the new Kentucky Physicians Leadership Institute (KPLI), which will launch in 2017 in conjunction with Butler University.
+KMA's leadership programs include the KMA Community Connector Leadership Program (CCLP), the Kentucky Physicians Leadership Academy, the KMA Medical Student Outreach and Leadership Program (MSOL) and the Kentucky Physicians Leadership Institute (KPLI) in conjunction with Butler University.

 KMA launched the first Kentucky Physicians Leadership Academy during the 2015 Annual Meeting.
 This event is a daylong session offering training on a variety of topics that aim to help make physicians better leaders in medicine.
 Contact Miranda Mosley at firstname.lastname@example.org for more information.

 The second cohort of the Kentucky Physicians Leadership Institute will meet in the summer of 2018.
 This exclusive Institute, held in conjunction with Butler University, includes four weekends of leadership training.
 Visit the Kentucky Foundation for Medical Care website or contact Miranda Mosley at email@example.com for more information.

 Medicine Now ‘On Again’ for Monalisa Tailor … in More Ways than One